vaughnanton/miscNotes/react.md

 **Data**

 - axios, 3rd party package - most commonly worked with
 - fetch, function built into modern browsers

 **React Refs**

 - give access to a single DOM element that is rendered by a component (in place of document.querySelector)
 - we create refs in the constructor, assign them to instance variables, then pass to particular JSX element as props

+**Hooks System**

+- hooks are a way to write reusable code, instead of more classic techniques like inheritance

+- useState, function that lets you use state in a functional component
+- useEffect, function that lets you use something like lifecycle methods in a functional component
+- useRef, function that lets you create a ref in a function component